 All software created through the Backstage Software Templates are automatically registered in the catalog.

 Static catalog configuration

-catalog: locations: - type: github target: https://github.com/spotify/backstage/blob/master/packages/catalog-model/examples/artist-lookup-component.yaml
+catalog: locations: - type: url target: https://github.com/backstage/backstage/blob/master/packages/catalog-model/examples/components/artist-lookup-component.yaml

 More information about catalog configuration can be found here.

 Teams owning the components are responsible for maintaining the metadata about them, and do so using their normal Git workflow.